codingMustache/codingMustache/README.md

 ## Joke of the Day

-You can't run through a camp site.
-You can only ran, because it's past tents.
+I tried to milk a cow today, but was unsuccessful.
+Udder failure.

 ## Daily Trivia

-How fast is USB 3.1 Gen 2 theoretically?
+Which of the following computer components can be built using only NAND gates?
- 1. 5 Gb/s
+ 1. RAM
- 2. 8 Gb/s
+ 2. CPU
- 3. 1 Gb/s
+ 3. ALU
- 4. 10 Gb/s
+ 4. Register

 <details>
   <summary>Answer</summary>
-  10 Gb/s
+  ALU
 </details>